JamesManningR/VueTypewriterComposable/README.md

 - `pauseAtEndOfWord()` - A function used to pause once the typewriter has finished typing out the word
 - `play()` - Function to continue the typewriter from where it was paused
 - `safeUpdateStrings()` - Used to update the strings array safely once the typewriter has deleted the current string.

+### Known Issues

+1 known issue is that the reactive strings array can be changed without warning.
+This can sometimes cause the current word to change when the typewriter is in the middle of typing a word.
+I've handled any errors where the strings array is too short or the current word is too short by resetting the typewriter to the start of the word.
+To avoid this issue, I recommend using the `safeUpdateStrings()` function to update the strings array.
+I'm hoping to find a lean way of using the `safeUpdateStrings()` as the default update function in the future.